Sinnefa/SPV_Signaling_Pathway_Visualizer_v1.0/README.md

 ### setNodesColor(htmlPageDiv, idsList, color);
 It can be used to highlight specific nodes after the visualization has been initialized.
 It can be used to highlight or animate the graph.

+### Extras
+The file *constants.js* already contains a list of Uniprot ID with their compartments.
+It also contains a list of complexes.
+This file can be edited as you wish.